Author:Macdonald, Charles Blair

-The book itself is a fascinating read, but for our purposes, just two chapters stand out.
-Firstly, Chapter Nine is called "Inception of Ideal Golf Course."
-Secondly, Chapter Fifteen, entitled: "Architecture".
+Scotland's Gift Golf is a fascinating read, but regards golf architecture, just two chapters stand out.
+First, Chapter Nine is called "Inception of Ideal Golf Course."
+Second, Chapter Fifteen, entitled: "Architecture".

 Chapter 15 includes musings on architecture and an interesting diagram for a triple green, single tee, nine-hole practice course.
-Elements from Short, Redan and Edan are used to replicate virtually every shot you'd encounter on the course.
+Elements taken from Short, Redan and Eden are used to replicate virtually every shot you'd encounter on the course.

 Read if . . .

 You want insight into the controversial figure whose legacy still affects the game today.